Florida Beer Pairings: Oyster City Brewing Company and Apalachicola

 By Stephen Kubiak

 A perfect paring: something salty, something sweet.
-Apalachicola, already world famous for its oysters, now makes its own brews to go with them – sometimes using honey from just down the road as a key ingredient.
+Slurp an oyster in Apalachicola, chase it with a local brew – sometimes using honey from just down the road as a key ingredient.

 Heading west on Highway 98, you notice the salt tang in the warm air the second you cross the Apalachicola River.
 Fishing boats bob along the docks in perfect rows.
 Apalachicola, in rural Franklin County, sits low to the ground - no high rises here.

 It’s a small waterfront community with deep ties to the past.
-Generations have made a living from the oysters in the bay, but in the city, a thriving tourism industry sees folks from all over the world.
+Generations used to make a living from the oysters in the bay, but in the city, a thriving tourism industry now sees folks from all over the world.
 Downtown Apalachicola, or Apalach as it’s called here, is an eclectic mix of restaurants, shops, art studios, and, now, a brewery.

 Oyster City Brewing Company is a new addition to downtown, but it feels as if it’s been here for years, in a building with bare brick walls aged from years of previous enterprise.
 Founded by the owners of the Owl Cafe, Oyster City Brewing arose from a love of craft beer and customer demand.